ImmortalDemonGod/mastery-engine/audits/META_AUDIT_DEC_18.md

 - Developer reference implementations exist for all patch-based bugs.
 - Student mode provides the expected stubs and doesn’t drift from tests.

+#### Preliminary file-level signal

+- `modes/student/cs336_basics/` and `modes/developer/cs336_basics/` are both populated with multiple Python modules (not just `utils.py`).
+- The two modes are not a trivial file-for-file mirror (e.g., student includes `generation.py` and a `tokenizer_stub.py` placeholder; developer does not).
+- No explicit audit was performed to ensure mode parity against:
+  - `tests/test_*.py` (assignment correctness)
+  - curriculum validators
+  - harden stage assumptions about “developer” reference correctness

 ### 6) CI scope audit (Partially covered)

 Validate:
 - CI runs with a Python version consistent with `pyproject.toml`.
 - CI covers the intended test matrix (engine-only vs full repo) and documents what is excluded.

+### 7) `tests/` beyond `tests/engine/` (Not covered)

+Follow-up audit should explicitly define and verify what these test suites mean and how they are expected to run:

+- **Assignment / learning tests (`tests/test_*.py`)**
+  - Exists at repo root `tests/` (e.g., tokenizer/model/nn_utils/optimizer).
+These are not part of the engine-only CI job.
+- **Integration tests (`tests/integration/`)**
+  - Contains live OpenAI API tests marked `pytest.mark.integration`.
+  - Skips when `OPENAI_API_KEY` is not set; requires cost budgeting and a CI policy.
+- **E2E tests (`tests/e2e/`)**
+  - Exist and have known infra caveats; currently not included in CI.

+The Quality Audit validated engine behavior and engine tests, but did **not** audit:
+- whether the non-engine tests are expected to pass in student mode vs developer mode
+- whether CI should run them (and if not, what guarantees we actually get)
+- whether curricula validators align with these tests

 ## Recommended Follow-up Audit Backlog (Prioritized)